Quarry (disused)

 Photo: John Whelan, CC BY-SA 2.0.

-Pallinsburn House is an 18th-century country house situated at Ford, Northumberland.
+Pallinsburn House is an 18th-century country house situated at Crookham, Northumberland.
 It is a Grade II* listed building.
 The house was built about 1763, in a Jacobean style originally with a three-storey frontage, for John Askew, a younger son of Dr Adam Askew of Storrs Hall.
 Pallinsburn House is situated 2½ miles northeast of Quarry (disused).

 Places in the Area

-Nearby places include Howtel and Kilham.
+Nearby places include Branxton and Howtel.

 Howtel